 Following Your Supply Chain Down the Rabbit Hole

-However, Conflict Minerals are just the tip of the iceberg when it comes to your sustainability tracking throughout your supply chain.
-In the same way you expect vendors to know where they got their minerals, you should also expect them to be able to account for any toxicity in their goods and to be on top of any health risks associated with their product’s use.
+However, conflict minerals are just the tip of the iceberg when it comes to your sustainability tracking throughout your supply chain.
+In the same way, you expect vendors to know where they got their minerals, you should also expect them to be able to account for any toxicity in their goods and to be on top of any health risks associated with their product’s use.

 Whichever process you use in your supply chain assessments, it must comply with either nationally or internationally recognized standards.
 You cannot simply invent a personal due diligence protocol and use it for SEC reporting.
 As part of compliance with this ruling, your due diligence will need to be audited by a private sector auditor who can sign off that you have undertaken every reasonable action needed in your supply chain management for assessing mineral status.